Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 Two paths within one timeline

-From the outset, there is usually an expectation that the matter may resolve before trial.
-This expectation is often reasonable.
-Most matters do not proceed all the way to judgment.
+From the outset, there may be an expectation that the matter will resolve before trial.

-At the same time, the possibility of trial remains present throughout.
-Procedural steps continue.
-Timetables are maintained.
+At the same time, the possibility of trial remains present.

 Expansion of scope